-UT-ONE L01A measurement system consists of several measurement channels.
-There is one main channel C1 for the connection of thermometer probes.
-TI is the temperature of the internal thermometer, which is used for the internal compensation of the temperature coefficients.
+UT-ONE S16B measurement system consists of several measurement channels.
+The main channels are C1, C2 to C16, which correspond to 16 main channels for the connection of thermometer probes.
+TJ is the temperature of the internal thermometer, which is used for the internal compensation of the cold junction of thermocouples.